Top of the page

 Your body needs vitamin D to absorb calcium.
 Calcium keeps your bones and muscles—including your heart—healthy and strong.

-People who do not get enough calcium and vitamin D throughout life have an increased chance of having thin and brittle bones (osteoporosis) in their later years.
+People who don't get enough calcium and vitamin D throughout life have an increased chance of having thin and brittle bones (osteoporosis) in their later years.
 Thin and brittle bones break easily and can lead to serious injuries.
-This is why it is important for you to get enough calcium and vitamin D as a child and as an adult.
+That's why it's important to get enough calcium and vitamin D as a child and as an adult.
 It helps keep your bones strong as you get older and protects against possible breaks.

 Your body also uses vitamin D to help your muscles absorb calcium and work well.
 If your muscles don't get enough calcium, then they can cramp, hurt, or feel weak.
 You may have long-term (chronic) muscle aches and pains.
 Getting enough vitamin D helps prevent these problems.